“Ever heard of Abu Simbel in Egypt?” I said, turning to Laura. “Nope,” was her reply.

 Inside, the intricate carvings tell the story of Ramses’s life (there is a lot of smiting his enemies with deathblows depicted).
 Photography is forbidden inside, which is a shame, though we did see that some guards allow people to take photos…for a price.

 Due to the decrease in tourism because of the Revolution, we had the chance to experience all of this almost completely alone.
 During our several hours marveling at the statues and artworks, there was no more than a handful of people at Abu Simbel.

 Though the challenges brought on by the conflict were apparent everywhere we went, we felt lucky to see this historic place safely.
 And without throngs of visitors, it was a unique and reflective experience.
 We’ve seen photos where the site is absolutely mobbed and we were thankful we didn’t have deal with that.

 About 100 meters from Ramses’s temple sits that of his wife, Nefertari.
 The temple is smaller than the main site at Abu Simbel but still has stunning illustrations on the walls, many that still have color.
 The façade of this building is also remarkable with six statues of the king and queen.

 At one point, the guard allowed me to take a photo from the entry (naturally lit and not requiring a flash so as not to harm the decorations inside).
-A few moments later, the guard left, leaving our family of four as the only people anywhere near the building.
-It was truly amazing.
+A few moments later, the guard left, leaving our family of four as the only people anywhere near the monument.
+It was truly amazing!